AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Empirical Evaluation

 \subsection{Naive Backtest vs.~Rigorous Backtest}

-Our second experiment aims to quantify the degree of performance overestimation that results from extreme simplifications to the cost and constraint model.
-For this purpose, we construct a deliberately optimistic ``Naive'' configuration that holds the STRICT4H signal logic and T+1 execution semantics fixed but removes market frictions and relaxes capacity constraints.
-Concretely, relative to the rigorous configuration, the naive configuration (i) sets fees, slippage, and funding costs to zero; and (ii) relaxes leverage and notional caps so that the same signal path can be evaluated in a near-frictionless environment.
-This should be interpreted as an upper bound on friction- and constraint-related performance inflation in our setting, rather than as a representation of typical industry backtesting practice.
+The second experiment quantifies the degree of performance overestimation that results from extreme simplifications to the cost and constraint model.
+For this purpose, the study constructs a deliberately optimistic ``Naive'' configuration that holds the STRICT4H signal logic and \(t\!+\!1\) execution semantics fixed but removes market frictions and relaxes capacity constraints.
+Relative to the rigorous configuration, the naive configuration (i) sets fees, slippage, and funding costs to zero; and (ii) relaxes leverage and notional caps so that the same signal path can be evaluated in a near-frictionless environment.
+This should be interpreted as an upper bound on friction- and constraint-related performance inflation in this setting, rather than as a representation of typical industry backtesting practice.

-We next isolate the impact of cost modeling itself.
-For this purpose, we take a \textbf{separate STRICT4H configuration} used specifically for this stress test (it is not the baseline used in Table~\ref{tab:strict4h_windows}) and evaluate it under a ladder of increasingly optimistic assumptions on the BTC/USDT core sample (2019-09-08--2022-01-01, UTC; i.e., through 2021-12-31 under bar-open indexing).
-The \emph{rigorous} variant uses the full realistic trading-cost profile (fees, slippage, and funding) under strict $t\!+\!1$ execution.
+The analysis next isolates the impact of cost modeling itself.
+For this purpose, it takes a \textbf{separate STRICT4H configuration} used specifically for this stress test and evaluates it under a ladder of increasingly optimistic assumptions on the BTC/USDT core sample.
+The \emph{rigorous} variant uses the full realistic trading-cost profile under strict \(t\!+\!1\) execution.
 The \emph{standard} variant keeps strict execution but includes fees only.
-The \emph{naive} variant removes fees, slippage, and funding to form a zero-cost upper bound; we additionally test a cap-relaxed version (leverage and notional caps relaxed), which does not change the reported metrics in this snapshot.
-Because cost-aware channels (e.g., funding-based gates) depend on the cost and funding inputs, the realized trade sequence (and thus trade count) can differ across variants even when hyperparameters are fixed.
+The \emph{naive} variant removes fees, slippage, and funding to form a zero-cost upper bound.
+Because cost-aware channels depend on the cost and funding inputs, the realized trade sequence and thus the trade count can differ across variants even when the hyperparameters are fixed.